Tanush247/QuantWeb-Assignment-1/README.md

-# QuantWeb-Assignment-1
+# QuantWeb Assignment 1

+This repository contains the code and assignment PDF for QuantWeb Assignment 1.

+## Files

+- **Code.ipynb**: Jupyter Notebook containing the code for today's meeting.
+- **QuantWeb_Assignment_1.pdf**: PDF file consisting of the assignment details.

+## Submission

-Upload your .ipynb files here only.
-Seperate for Q1, Q2, BONUS.
-Name them as Roll Number_Name_Question
+Please upload your `.ipynb` files here only.
+Separate your submissions for each question and the bonus section.
+Name them as follows:

+- `RollNumber_Name_Question1.ipynb`
+- `RollNumber_Name_Question2.ipynb`
+- `RollNumber_Name_BONUS.ipynb`

+## Deadline

-Deadline: 11th May, 2024 23:59
+11th May, 2024 23:59